 Pleated air filters have more surface area because of their zigzag pattern.
 Therefore, if you live in a highly polluted environment, these have more capacity to trap dust and allergens.

 Fiberglass filters are cheaper than other types of filters, so they are a tempting alternative for people on a budget.
 However, due to their lower quality, you have to change them more often.
 As a result, you end up spending more money.

 Even among each category of filters, you’ll notice that they each have what’s called a MERV rating (Minimum Efficiency Reporting Value).
 The higher the value, the more pollutants it’ll be able to catch.

 How to change your air filter depends on what type of air conditioner you have in your home.
 Regardless of which unit you own, always shut off power to the AC before changing the filters.

 It’s also good to know whether your filters are washable or disposable air filters.
 This information should be included in the instruction manual.
 If you can’t locate it, look for the filter’s brand and do some online research.

 You’ll need a step stool or a ladder to reach the mini-split AC unit.
 Once you’re on it, open the front panel.
 You’ll see a lever on the side to lock it in place to keep it open.
 Inside, there are several air filters.
 Remove each of them individually and follow the instruction manual on how to take care of them.

 Central Air Conditioners

-The filter for central air conditioners is located at the bottom of the air handler, which is the portion of the system that’s inside in a utility closet or attic.
+The filter for central air conditioners is located at the bottom of the air handler, which is the portion of the system that’s inside a utility closet or attic.
 You’ll see the edge of the filter just by standing in front of the AC.
 Pull it out, and follow the care instructions that came with it.
 Disposable ones can be simply thrown away; while washable ones have specific care requirements.